 📦 Storage

-🤓 Frequently Asked Questions About Gluten Free Baking
+🤓 Frequently Asked Questions About Gluten Free Chocolate Chip Muffins

 There are a few tips to make sure that your gluten free muffins rise.
 Always be sure that the baking soda and baking powder are fresh before you begin baking.
 Another trick to guarantee that your muffins rise is to bake them at a higher temperature for the first few minutes.
 Bake your muffins at 425° for 5 minutes before lowering the temperature to 375° to finish baking.